Auto-Compressing Networks: Auto-Compressing Networks

 \subsection{Gradient Propagation Across Network Architectures}

-To understand how different neural network architectures behave during training, we analyze their gradient flow characteristics.
 In this section, we examine and compare the forward and backward pass (gradient flow) dynamics of three architectures: traditional feedforward networks (FFN), residual networks (ResNet), and the proposed auto-compressing networks (ACN), based on the equations of Table \ref{tab:connectivity}.
 See Appendix \ref{appendix:grads} for a detailed derivation of the gradient equations for 1D linear neural networks.

-\textbf{Notation}: $x_i$ is the output of layer $i$, $w_i$ is the weight of layer $i$ (the weight used to construct $x_i$), $x_0$ is the input (after a potential initial embedding operation) and $y_{F}$, $y_R$, $y_{A}$ is the output for each architecture. \\